 Proclus (412-485) was the victim of one of philosophy’s great misattributions – his work was passed off for several centuries as belonging to Aristotle.
 This creative mix-up is part of an intriguing story surrounding one of the last great custodians of ‘the School of Athens’.
 It’s a story of how a pagan text, reworked by Muslims, ended up being used in the Catholic Church to explain Christian doctrine.

-School of Philosophy welcomes Mitchell Scholar in 2019The School of Philosophy is delighted to welcome a Mitchell Scholar, Annabelle Curry, from Princeton University
+School of Philosophy welcomes Mitchell Scholar in 2019The School of Philosophy is delighted to welcome a Mitchell Scholar, Annabelle Barry, from Princeton University